hexbatch/apple-core/README.md

-# Api docs for Gokabam Apple Core
+# Hexbatch plans

+This is the future home of the api documents for the hexbatch open source project.

+This is a baby project.
+Many things are still growing as ideas.
+It is not meant for people to easily read through right now.

+Eventually, this repo will include an open api spec with readable,detailed explanations and docs.
+At this stage, is just a growing set of requirements.

+## What is this?

+Here, data and interactions are represented as elements in sets.

+It's hoped to create new types of connections between online users, their transactions and interactions.

-Here are current working plans for a new system which helps share information, and facilitate interactions, across different platforms and servers.
+One goal here is to share information, and facilitate services and access, across different platforms and servers.

-This is a work in progress.
+It can be seen as a glue connecting disparate systems.

+This is my own approach on how I want to do logic in systems.
+So this is more than web apps.

 Many concepts in here have been used in previous versions.
 This version is named apple core: because it's been eaten at for a while, but has a lot of great seeds that can turn into valuable orchards later.

-There will be no code here: only discussions, documentation and api call definitions.
-This includes high level overviews and docs.
-The implementation of the code will be in other repos.
-After the coding starts, those will be added here, along with links for testing and tutorials.